 Within a few square miles, Williamsburg offers up a historic triangle: the first successful English colony in North America, the battlefield where we won the Revolution and the town that was Virginia’s capital until 1780.

 We wondered if it would be too much education for our 7YO’s summer vacation.
-We interspersed the historic points of interest with some modern playtime.
+So we interspersed the historic points of interest with some modern playtime, too.

 We’d gotten lukewarm feedback on Williamsburg* from a few friends before leaving.
 But we enjoyed it and got a lot out of it.
 Here’s what I think made a difference for us: